Chemonics International Inc.

 Purpose of Assignment

-The Procurement Specialist will work under direct supervision of, and report to, the Finance and Administrative Director (FAD).
+The Accountant Assistant will work under direct supervision of, and report to, the Finance and Administrative Director (FAD).
 The post of assignment is the ARDS Kyiv office.
-The term of assignment, subject to review and satisfactory performance, is through the end of the Project.
+The term of assignment, subject to review and satisfactory performance, is short term through December 31, 2017.

-• Minimum three (3) years administrative experience, preferably on USAID or other donor-funded projects in a similar position in terms of the job tasks and responsibilities outlined above.
+• Minimum one (1) year administrative experience, preferably on USAID or other donor-funded projects in a similar position in terms of the job tasks and responsibilities outlined above.

 • Record of success achieved in dynamic, demanding, and structured environments.

-• Post-graduate degree in law, business, finance, economics or related field.
+• At least under-graduate degree in finance, economics, business, law or related field.

 • Word processing (Microsoft Word), spreadsheet (Microsoft Excel), e-mail (Microsoft Outlook).

-• Proven ability to work professionally, constructively and collaboratively as part of a team, meet deadlines, communicate effectively, and deal with diverse partners (including government officials, entrepreneurs and international donors) in a challenging environment.
+• Proven ability to work professionally, constructively and collaboratively as part of a team, meet deadlines, communicate effectively in a challenging environment.

 • Ability to manage daily activities and achieve expected results with or without direct oversight.

-Send electronic submissions to email@example.com by May 04, 2017.
-Please submit your CV and cover letter with “Procurement Specialist [+ your Family Name and First Name]” in the subject line; please also do not forget to additionally indicate your name in the subject line of your e-mail.
+Send electronic submissions to email@example.com by August 14, 2017.
+Please submit your CV and cover letter with “Accountant Assistant [+ your Family Name and First Name]” in the subject line; please also do not forget to additionally indicate your name in the subject line of your e-mail.
 No telephone inquiries, please.
 Only finalists will be contacted.

 Chemonics is an equal opportunity employer and does not discriminate in its selection and employment practices on the basis of race, color, religion, sex, national origin, political affiliation, sexual orientation, gender identity, marital status, disability, genetic information, age, membership in an employee organization, or other non-merit factors.